 Fresh figs are remarkably fragile (ripe ones often split open with juicy goodness even when left completely alone!).
 For that reason, local figs are often the only fresh figs a person can buy without edging into the world of wilted, semi-spoiled specimens, or, just as bad, fruit picked before it's ripe.

-And yet, finding locally grown figs can be tricky outside of California, even though they can be grown anywhere with winter temperatures that don't drop below 20°F (learn more at All About Figs).
-So good luck, beware and keep your eyes open for the five most common varieties of figs (listed here) at markets near you.
+And yet, finding locally grown figs can be tricky outside of California, even though they can be grown anywhere with winter temperatures that don't drop below 20 F. So good luck, beware and keep your eyes open for the five most common varieties of figs (listed here) at markets near you.
 Then you can prepare them in a variety of recipes.

 02 of 06

-These pale green to pale yellow figs are sometimes called "white figs" for their light color, and in a bright sunshine they really can take on a white-ish hue.
+These pale green to pale yellow figs are sometimes called "white figs" for their light color, and in bright sunshine, they really can take on a white-ish hue.
 You may also see them sold as "candy-striped figs," so named when their exteriors are pale green-and-white striped.
 Pretty as they are on the outside, it's their bright pink to brilliant red insides that win all the attention and provide their extra-sweet-even-for-figs flavor.